sheinasim/HiFiAdapterFilt/README.md

 Usage: ./pbadapterfilt.sh [ -b .bam prefix ] [ -t Number of threads for blastn.
 Default=1]

+If no arguments are provided, the script will run on all .bam files in the working directory.

 Sheina B. Sim
 USDA-ARS
 US Pacific Basin Agricultural Research Service